HelloWorldLTY/scEval/readme.md

 The file 'sceval_lib.py' includes all of the metrics we used in this project.

-To run the codes in different tasks, please use (we choose batch effect correction as an example here):
+To run the codes in different tasks, please use (we choose batch effect correction of scGPT as an example here):

 ```
 python sceval_batcheffect.py